cognitiveclodfr/shopify-fulfillment-tool/docs/USER_GUIDE.md

 ### What is the Shopify Fulfillment Tool?

-The **Shopify Fulfillment Tool** is a desktop application designed to streamline warehouse order fulfillment for Shopify e-commerce operations.
+The **Shopify Fulfillment Tool** is a desktop application designed to streamline warehouse order fulfillment for Shopify/WooComerse/ANY e-commerce operations.
 It helps you:

-✅ **Analyze** which orders can be fulfilled based on available stock ✅ **Prioritize** orders intelligently (multi-item orders first) ✅ **Generate** packing lists for warehouse staff
-✅ **Track** repeat customers automatically
+✅ **Analyze** which orders can be fulfilled based on available stock ✅ **Prioritize** orders intelligently (multi-item orders first) ✅ **Generate** packing lists for warehouse staff, stock exports for warehouse sigh off ✅ **Track** repeat errors automatically
 ✅ **Automate** order tagging and categorization
 ✅ **Export** data for integration with the Packing Tool